davglass/bambu-farm/README.md

 You need to have Docker installed an running: https://www.docker.com/products/personal/

+## Notes

-I've only tested this on my Mac, but it "should just work"
+I've only tested this on my Mac, but it "should just work".
+I also only own and have access to my two X1C's, not sure if this will work with other models.

+## TODO

+* Figure out various camera issues.
+* Add an AMS section with colors & filament data.
+* Add the Temp/Fan data reported by BambuHandy

 ## Setup